India and the EU clinch the 'mother of all deals' in a historic trade agreement

 Speaking at a joint news conference in New Delhi with European Commission President Ursula von der Leyen and European Council President António Costa, the Indian leader said the partnership with the EU "will strengthen stability in the international system" at a time of "turmoil in the global order."

+Modi, speaking at a joint news conference in New Delhi with European Commission President Ursula von der Leyen and European Council President António Costa, said that the partnership with the EU "will strengthen stability in the international system" at a time of "turmoil in the global order."

 "Europe and India are making history today.
-We have concluded the mother of all deals," von der Leyen said in a post on X.
+We have concluded the mother of all deals," von der Leyen posted on X.

-A formal signing of the deal could come later this year after officials go through the legal details of the text and the EU Parliament ratifies it.
-The Indian Trade Minister, Piyush Goyal, said he expected the deal to come into force by the end of the year.
+A formal signing of the deal could come later this year after officials go through the legal details of the text and the European Parliament ratifies it.
+India's trade minister, Piyush Goyal, said that he expected the deal to take effect by the end of the year.

 India is expected to reduce or eliminate tariffs for 96.6% of EU exports, while Brussels will reciprocate with similar reductions in phases that eventually cover nearly 99% of India's shipments by trade value, according to statements from both sides.

-India's sectors poised to gain from the deal include textiles, apparel, engineering goods, leather, handicraft, footwear and marine products while the EU's gains will be in wine, automobiles, chemicals and pharmaceuticals, among others.
+India's sectors poised to gain from the deal include textiles, apparel, engineering goods, and leather, handicraft, footwear and marine products, while the EU's gains will be in wine, automobiles, chemicals and pharmaceuticals, among others.

-A quota system for automobiles, wines and whisky has been agreed on, bringing down steep duties.
+A quota system for automobiles, wines and whisky has been agreed upon, bringing down steep duties.

-The European Commission said tariffs charged by India on EU-made cars will gradually go down from 110% to as low as 10%, while they will be fully abolished for car parts after 5-10 years.
+The European Commission said that tariffs charged by India on EU-made cars will gradually go down from 110% to as low as 10%, while they will be fully abolished for car parts after five to 10 years.
 Tariffs ranging up to 44% on machinery, 22% on chemicals and 11% on pharmaceuticals will also be mostly eliminated.

 On European wine, the tariffs in India would come down from 150% to 20% for premium wines.

-New Delhi has excluded from the deal dairy products such as milk and cheese along with cereals, citing "domestic sensitivities" about those products.
-The EU for its part won't allow concessional tariffs on imports of Indian sugar, meat, poultry and beef products, officials at Indian Trade Ministry said.
+New Delhi has excluded dairy products such as milk and cheese from the deal, along with cereals, citing "domestic sensitivities" about those products.
+For its part, the EU won't allow concessional tariffs on imports of Indian sugar, meat, poultry and beef products, Indian Trade Ministry officials said.

 Offsetting impact of higher U.S. tariffs